Staircase Patterns in Hirzebruch Surfaces: Introduction

 \subsection{Nature of the proofs}

-The proofs involve two kinds of arguments; algebraic/arithmetic to show that the classes $\bE$ do satisfy all the required compatibility conditions, and geometric to show that the corresponding obstruction functions $\mu_{\bE,b}$ are live for the appropriate $b$-value, i.e. that they really do affect the capacity function $c_{H_b}$.
-The point here is that although every tuple $(d,m,p,q,t,\eps)$ that satisfies the numeric conditions in \eqref{eq:pqt} (such classes are called {\bf quasi-perfect}) does define a homology class $\bE$ in the blowup of $\C P^2$ that has the correct Chern number $c_1(\bE) = 1$ and self-intersection number $\bE\cdot \bE = -1$, there is no guarantee that this class can be represented by an exceptional sphere.
-For this we need $\bE\cdot \bE'\ge 0$ for every class $\bE'\ne \bE$ that is represented by an exceptional sphere; see Corollary~\ref{cor:pos}.
+The proofs involve two kinds of arguments; algebraic/arithmetic to show that the classes $\bE$ do satisfy all the required compatibility conditions, and geometric to show that the corresponding obstruction functions $\mu_{\bE,b}$ are live for the appropriate $b$-value.
+The point here is that a quasi-perfect class $(d,m,p,q,t)$ may not have $\bE\cdot \bE'\ge 0$ for every class $\bE'\ne \bE$ that is represented by an exceptional sphere; see Corollary~\ref{cor:pos}.
 If $\bE$ fails this test,\footnote{ Although there certainly are plenty of fake classes (i.e. quasi-perfect classes that are not perfect), Remarks~\ref{rmk:fakestair} and~\ref{rmk:fakesymm} give intriguing hints that one might be able to express the distinction in purely arithmetic terms.
 For example, there may be no set of (integral) fake classes that satisfy all the compatibility conditions required of a generating triple.} then although the function $\mu_{\bE,b}$ is obstructive at its center $p/q$ for $b = m/d$ (i.e. $\mu_{\bE,m/d}(z)> c_{H_{m/d}}(p/q)$) there is no guarantee that \begin{itemize}\item[(a)] it gives the maximal obstruction at $b = m/d, z=p/q$, or that \item[(b)] it still gives the maximal obstruction at $z=p/q$ when $b = b_\infty$, the limiting $b$-value of the proposed staircase. \end{itemize} In fact, once we know (a) for all its steps, then (at least in the case of the principal pre-staircases) results that can be quoted from \cite{MM} imply that the pre-staircase is live provided that the slope estimate \eqref{eq:MDTineq0} holds.
 Moreover, by Lemma~\ref{lem:basic} we can establish (a) by showing that $\bE$ is perfect.
 The standard way to do this is to show as in~\cite{ICERM,MM} that its components reduce to those of a known exceptional class under Cremona transformations.
 It turns out (see \cite[\S4.1]{MM}) that the symmetries act very nicely on these components, so that it suffices to prove this for the staircases in the family $\Cc\Ss^U$.
 This was done by hand in \cite{ICERM} for the staircases with blocking classes $\bB^U_n, n\ge 0$.
 However, this approach seems impractical in the current context, since the coefficients of the staircase classes in the complete family $\Cc\Ss^U$ increase so rapidly and the reduction process does not seem to behave nicely under mutations.